Volunteer with Forest Park Forever

 Visitor Services / Public Programs

 - Information Desk: This position is a partnership with Explore St. Louis (the St. Louis Convention and Visitors Commission).
-These front-line volunteers provide information to visitors and park users.
+These front-line volunteers welcome and provide valuable information to visitors and park users.
 Familiarity with Forest Park and St. Louis attractions/region required.
 Shifts are 9 a.m. to 1 p.m. and 1 p.m. to 5 p.m., Monday – Sunday and volunteers must be 18 years or older.
-For more information, please contact Karen Meirink, Manager of Visitor and Volunteer Services – Explore St. Louis, 314.992.0678, email at email@example.com or download a volunteer application from the Explore St. Louis website.
+For more information, please contact Karen Meirink, Manager of Visitor and Volunteer Services – Explore St. Louis, 314.992.0678, email at firstname.lastname@example.org or download a volunteer application from the Explore St. Louis website.

 - Park Ambassadors: Provide mobile visitor services in the Park.
 Duties include distributing maps, giving directions, providing assistance with the Forest Park Trolley and serving as a reporting mechanism for emergencies, park hazards and maintenance issues.
 Familiarity with the park required.
 Shifts: Fridays, Saturdays, Sundays & Mondays, late mornings and early afternoons, spring through fall.